-The MTRC is dedicated to providing students an environment to explore the core software a 21st century musician might be expected to know.
-Whether the task is a professional engraving of a score, or composing film music, the MTRC is there to provide the means of production.
-Technical mastery isn't required, as the Resource Center monitor staff will be there to assist with any questions you might have.
+The MTRC provides students an environment to explore the core technology musicians need to know.
+Whether engraving a score or composing music, the MTRC provides the means of production.
+MTRC staff are there to assist with any questions you might have.

 Meet Our Staff